 “The cameras every single liquor store in this country has, Maggie,” I grit out slowly.
 Hell.
-Margaret draws up to her full height of 5 feet 2 inches and stares down her nose at me, even though I’m a foot taller.
+Margaret draws up to her full height of 5 feet 2 inches and stares down her nose at me, even though I’m more than a foot taller.

 “I seriously doubt Caroline would have dumped sweet Eli for a juiced-up meathead.
 I don’t know anything about the car.
 You aren’t seeing my video.
 Now beat it out of here before I call Tom and tell him his new guy is harassing a helpless old woman downtown.”

 I let out an actual growl of frustration.
 Helpless my ass.
 I grind out, “Thank you for your help,” and slam out the door, little cowbell clanking merrily behind me.
 I swear I hear laughter in my wake, but when I turn to look back through the window, the proprietor is staring me down, her face a mask of steely judgment.

 Defeated, I wait on the curb for another Uber.
 Turns out it’s the same driver, happy to see me.
 He wants to chat but I just stare at him until he trails off and then turns on his radio.
 The Pink Floyd song “Vera” is on the radio.
 How is this even my life?